-Kailash Mansarovar Yatra by Road is one off the option to reach Mount Kailash.
-The Mount Kailash is believed ‘Lord Shiva’s own home’.
-Every year, thousands of devotees embark on the treacherous journey to this peak for seeking the blessings of the Lord and take a dip in the holy Mansarovar Lake.
+Kailash Mansarovar Yatra by Road is one of the best options to reach Mount Kailash.
+Mount Kailash is believed ‘Lord Shiva’s own home’.
+Also, Every year, thousands of devotees embark on the treacherous journey to this peak for seeking the blessings of the Lord and take a dip in the holy Mansarovar Lake.
 Spanning in the duration of 14 days, Kailash Mansarovar Yatra by Road (by luxury coach from Kerung), Global Connect Hospitality offers a hassle-free and safe journey.
-Span of the Yatra spread from April to September every year, when pilgrims trek in batches to reach their Lord’s abode.
+The span of the Yatra spread from April to September every year, when pilgrims trek in batches to reach their Lord’s abode.
 This is an all-inclusive tour that is going to take care of all your requirements from your arrival in Kathmandu till your departure, along with sightseeing, stay & food.

 Kailash Mansarovar Yatra package by Road is a meticulously-planned itinerary that has stay and sightseeing in Kathmandu including Pashupatinath Temple.
 The other inclusions are permits, visa fee, guides/porters, transportation, food and stay on the way to Mansarovar Lake.
-Note: This is just a indicative itinerary of what could be possible.
-We will be happy to include your choices up to maximum extent.
+Note: This is just an indicative itinerary of what could be possible.
+We will be happy to include your choices up to the maximum extent.
 So, any further query or modification related to the plan is always welcome.

 Arrive in Kathmandu, our representative will meet at the airport.
 Get assistance for transfer and escort to the Hotel.
 Check-in and relax.
 Program briefing will be done at the evening.
 Dinner and overnight stay in Kathmandu.

 Morning after breakfast, full day to explore holiness of the city & visit temples like Pashupatinath Temple, Guheshwori Temple (Shakti Peetham), Budhanilkantha (Jal Narayan) & Shwambhu Nath Temple etc. Evening free for leisure or own activity. dinner & overnight at Hotel.

 The morning after breakfast, drive to Syabrubesi (152 Kms/7 Hrs drive), on arrival at Syabrubesi, check-in at the hotel.
 Dinner & overnight at Hotel.